facelessuser/RegReplace/docs/usage.md

             },
 ```

-The second kind of definition allows you to search for a scope type and then apply regex to the regions to filter the matches and make replaces.
+The second kind of definition allows you to search for a scope type and then apply regex to the regions to filter the matches and make replacements.

 ```javascript
     // Required parameters: